|

 winner,

-and
+and to

-give
+give vent

-to
+to that

 favorite